FuelLabs/fuel-indexer/docs/src/examples/hello-indexer.md

 serde = { version = "1.0", default-features = false, features = ["derive"] }
 ```

 - Next up is the manifest.
-This will be configuration for your indexer.
+This will be the configuration for your indexer.
 For example, what contract addresses do your indexers watch?

 ```yaml
 ---